ultrapacer/core/src/docs/course.md

 Optionally, you can override the distance and elevation calculated from the .gpx file loaded.
-Use these if you *know* the course should be a certain distance or amount of vertical and you believe the .gpx file is incorrect, or if you want a 50k to work out to exactly 50k, for example.
+Use these if you *know* the course should be a certain distance or amount of vertical and you believe the .gpx file is incorrect, or if you want a 50k to work out to exactly 50k, for example.\
+Note that if using the "Loop course" option below, overrides are for a single loop.

+##### Loop course
+If the course loops the same track multiple times, upload a GPX/route for a single loop and set the number of loops.
+Waypoints for the first loop are repeated on each loop.

 ##### Visible to Public
 If you intend to share the course with others, this option needs to be enabled.